 When the bill arrives, you have two choices—to rummage through an overstuffed wallet for the right combination of notes and coins, or to flash your credit card in style.
 But there are many more benefits of using a credit card.
 This little piece of plastic has the power to let you spend money you don’t have—which, in the wrong hands, will ruin you.
 It pays to understand the benefits of using a credit card and how your credit limit is determined, so you can use your cards wisely and effectively.

-So what exactly are the benefits of using a credit card?
+What exactly are the benefits of using a credit card?

 Before we begin, remember that the word “benefit” should be taken with a pinch of salt.
 What is beneficial to a smart, savvy spender could be a ticket to bankruptcy for someone with no self-control.
 You have been warned.

 Now that that’s been said, there are many reasons to use credit cards.

 The most obvious is the convenience of not having to carry around thick wads of cash and purses jingling with coins, no matter how much you need to spend.
 What’s more, if you urgently need to pay for something and don’t have the cash on hand just yet, you can “borrow” from the bank the money you need.

 2. It is easier to monitor your finances